 Concludes Michelle Huff, CMO of Act-On Software, “Marketers today face a changing, daunting world: a crowded vendor landscape, online channels that are fast-multiplying, a digitally disrupted customer journey, but more importantly, the customer they serve is more empowered and more in control than ever before.
 As marketers, we must navigate through this change to succeed.
 Increasingly, we are seeing companies embrace modern marketing technologies like marketing automation to help them better compete and achieve their business goals.”

-For more findings and to download the full report, please visit our State of B2B Marketing Hub.
+For more findings and to download the full report, please visit our here.

 Defined as companies whose marketing functions met or exceeded their FY16 business goals.